technerdlove/travelbot/README.md

 # travelbot
-Facebook Messenger bot that provides travel recommendations
+A Facebook Messenger bot that provides travel recommendations